 The State Department demands explanations Thursday 7 – Saturday 9 November 1918

-At the time, Wilson seems not to have known about these dispatches and their allegations concerning him; but he certainly became aware of them and responded to them, in 1933 (some fifteen years later), when the State Department publicised them in a selection of its wartime documents.
-(Below)
+At the time, Wilson seems to have been unaware of these official reports that he influenced the cable censors; but he certainly became aware of them and responded to them in 1933 (some fifteen years later), when the State Department publicised them in a selection of its wartime documents (below).
+They imply that Roy Howard was the source of the allegations; but this is questionable.

-Taken together, they imply that Roy Howard was the source of the allegations about Wilson’s influencing the cable censors, but this is questionable.
-During 8 November, Howard telegraphed United Press in Paris and New York City telling them simply that, on Thursday, Admiral Wilson had received the armistice news from Paris, announced it in the town and to the local newspaper, given him a copy of it with “approval” for it to be “filed”, and “sent his aid with [him] to file [it]”.
-After he returned from France, Howard outlined all this to the press on 20 November, with the clarification that “the Admiral . . . sent his personal aid with me to assist me in filing the dispatch, as I do not speak French fluently”; and in his ‘Full Story of Premature Peace Rumor’ for the Editor & Publisher trade magazine, where he also remarked that “the message was filed at the cable office by messenger from La Dépêche”.
+During Friday 8 November, Howard telegraphed the UP offices in Paris and New York City telling them simply that the previous day Admiral Wilson had received the armistice news from Paris, announced it in the town and to the local newspaper, and “sent his aid with [him] to file [it]”.
+On 20 November, back from France, Howard announced this to the press, with the clarification that “the Admiral . . . sent his personal aid with me to assist me in filing the dispatch, as I do not speak French fluently”; and related the ‘Full Story of Premature Peace Rumor’ for the Editor & Publisher trade magazine’s 23 November issue, in which he also remarked that “the message was filed at the cable office by messenger from La Dépêche”.
 N2

-On 8 November 1918 Roy Howard described Admiral Wilson as “a victim” who might feel “some grief” in the future over his part in the previous day’s events in Brest.
-This proved to be prescient, for items about those events featured in sundry publications in later years and disturbed the Admiral’s retirement.
-However, it was not reminders that he accepted responsibility for releasing the false armistice message and giving a copy of it to Howard that later troubled him, but the allegations that he gave Howard permission to transmit the message to New York City and secured the Brest censors’ clearance of it – in other words that he misused his position as a high-ranking American commander to interfere in French censorship procedures in Brest to the advantage of an American news agency.
-The defamation most likely came from the United Press office in Paris and not originally from Roy Howard himself (as noted above).
-But Howard repeated it later, perpetuating it in his memoirs, and Admiral Wilson worried that it would overshadow his career even after his death.
+On 8 November 1918 Roy Howard had described Admiral Wilson as “a victim” who might feel “some grief” in the future over his part in the False Armistice.
+This proved to be prescient, for items about Wilson appeared in sundry publications in later years and greatly disturbed his retirement.
+However, it was not reminders that he was responsible for releasing the false armistice news in Brest and letting Howard use it that later troubled him, but the claims that he allowed Howard to transmit it to New York City and secured the Brest censors’ clearance of it – in other words that he misused his position as a high-ranking American commander to interfere in French censorship procedures in Brest to the advantage of an American news agency.
+As noted above, the defamation most likely came from the UP office in Paris and not originally from Roy Howard himself.
+But Howard repeated it subsequently, perpetuated it in Premature Armistice, and gave Admiral Wilson cause to worry that it would overshadow his career even after his death.
+In the meantime, Wilson left France to become Commander-in-Chief of the Atlantic Fleet (February 1919-June 1921) and then Superintendent of the Naval Academy at Annapolis, Maryland.
+He retired from the service in February 1925.

 Associated Press suspicions about Admiral Wilson, 8 – 21 November 1918